CharfeddineFredj/charfeddinefredj/README.md

 </div>

 ## 👨‍💻 **Software Engineer | Full-Stack Developer**
-🚀 Passionné par la création de solutions web innovantes et évolutives.
+🚀 Passionate about creating innovative and scalable web solutions.
-🔧 Expertise en développement frontend et backend, intégration d'API, et optimisation des performances.
+🔧 Expertise in frontend and backend development, API integration, and performance optimization.
-🎯 Toujours à la recherche de défis techniques pour apprendre et évoluer.
+🎯 Always seeking technical challenges to learn and grow.
-💡 Philosophie : "Le code n'est pas seulement un outil, c'est une solution à un problème."
+💡 Philosophy: "Code is not just a tool; it's a solution to a problem."

 ### 🌐 **Technologies I Use:**